Causes & Treatment

 Anything under 1.4 is considered negative.
 And getting a negative result is just as important as a positive result in helping you determine next steps.

-If negative, the results suggest that inflammation is not your issue, and statistically, it puts you into the same category of success as a first-time IVF patient – meaning you’ll have around 60% probability of a positive outcome on the next transfer attempt.
+If negative, results from Receptiva test procedures suggest that inflammation is not your issue, and statistically, it puts you into the same category of success as a first-time IVF patient – meaning you’ll have around 60% probability of a positive outcome on the next transfer attempt.
 This can feel really reassuring as you move forward.

 6. How accurate are the ReceptivaDx™ test results?